aus10powell/aus10powell.github.io/_posts/2020-05-26-poizon-plants.markdown

 ### Intro/Motivation
 I have gotten poison oak multiple times.
 While exposure to the oil found on the plant will not cause an allergic reaction for everyone, the fact remains it's not fun.
-Also, it should be noted, that while some people definitely do not have an allergic reaction, there is no proof that you won't develop an allergic reaction over time with continued exposure per [American Osteopathic College of Dermatology](https://www.aocd.org/page/PoisonIvyDermatiti) (among other sources).
+Also, it should be noted that while some people definitely do not have an allergic reaction, there is no proof that you won't develop an allergic reaction over time with continued exposure, according to the American Osteopathic College of Dermatology and other sources.
 Basically, no one is really safe.

-Of course, if you don't live on the West Coast all of this might not really matter too much.
-While [Urushiol](https://en.wikipedia.org/wiki/Urushiol) (the oil on poison oak causing the allergic reaction) can be found in plants all over the world, it seems to really love the North American Wester coast.
+Of course, if you don't live on the West Coast, all of this might not matter too much.
+While [Urushiol](https://en.wikipedia.org/wiki/Urushiol) (the oil on poison oak causing the allergic reaction) can be found in plants all over the world, it seems to really love the North American West Coast.
 Those of us living in California or Oregon for more than a few years are likely familiar with, or at least have heard of, poison oak.
-But even people native to California (much less one of the millions of tourists) have trouble identifying the plant if is not in it's signature glowing, oily red.
+But even people native to California (much less one of the millions of tourists) have trouble identifying the plant if it's not in its signature glowing, oily red.
 It seems like a good use-case for computer vision.

-Given that mobile phones are ubiquitous even when out enjoying nature, creating a poison oak app seemed like useful project and learning opportunity.
+Given that mobile phones are ubiquitous even when out enjoying nature, creating a poison oak app seemed like a useful project and learning opportunity.

 Side note: I had no interest in duplicating effort for something that already had a solution, so I did a little research to see if there were any existing solutions for this niche personal challenge.
 Interestingly enough, there were already a few apps on the iOS store that were simple classification apps like the one I proposed.

 ### Cold-Start Problem
 ![image](/assets/images/poizon_plants/classic_red_poison_oak.jpg "Classic Red Poison Oak Bush"){: style="float: right; margin-right: 1em;"}